Country of Mongolia

-Geographically, Mongolia covers an area of 1,564,100 square kilometers and lies in the heart of the continent Asia.
-It stretches about 2,400 km from west to east and 1,260 km from north to south.
-Mongolia is bounded by Russia on the north and by China on the southeast and west.
+Geographic Situation Mongolia, covering an area of 1,564,100 square kilometers, lies in the heart of the Asian continent.
+It stretches about 2,400 km from west to east and about 1,260 km from north to south and bounded on the north by Russia and on the southeast and west by China.

 Readmore…